-Our team works with an independent ambulance provider that goes to the member's home following certain
+• Our team works with an independent ambulance provider that goes to the member's home following certain

-Children in State Custody
+Children in State Custody (CISC)

-- BCBSNM has a team of High Needs Care Coordinators - High Needs Care Coordinators receive specific training for members involved in Children, Youth and Families (CYFD) juvenile justice services, protective services, behavioral health services and caretakers. - Children in State Custody (CISC) - Children in the Juvenile Justice System - Behavioral Health Services - Coordinate discharge planning from hospitals and institutions (e.g. Nursing Facilities, Jails/Prisons, Juvenile Detention Centers, RTCs) - High Needs Care Coordinators work closely with CYFD to identify children who may be highrisk, experiences traumatic events, engaging in delinquent behavior, or signs of SED or SMI. - BCBSNM Members who are identified as CISC are required to have a comprehensive well child checkup within 30 days of coming into state custody.
+- All members that are considered CISC will be enrolled through Presbyterian Health Plan. - Native American members can choose the MCO they would like to be enrolled in. - BCBSNM has a team of High Needs Care Coordinators - High Needs Care Coordinators receive specific training for members involved in Children, Youth and Families (CYFD) juvenile justice services, protective services, behavioral health services and caretakers. - Children in State Custody (CISC) - Children in the Juvenile Justice System - Behavioral Health Services - Coordinate discharge planning from hospitals and institutions (e.g. Nursing Facilities, Jails/Prisons, Juvenile Detention Centers, RTCs) - High Needs Care Coordinators work closely with CYFD to identify children who may be highrisk, experiences traumatic events, engaging in delinquent behavior, or signs of SED or SMI. - BCBSNM Members who are identified as CISC are required to have a comprehensive well child checkup within 30 days of coming into state custody.